Scroll down to learn more about the photos

 For the second dive, we headed to the nearby cenote X’batun (my favourite), which was covered in beautiful lily pads at the surface before heading down to the huge underwater world.
 This dive lasted 56 min, and our maximum depth was 36.8 m.

 At this depth, many people experience narcosis due to the nitrogen levels in your blood, this produces a feeling of being ‘high’.
 In my case, I felt even more at awe of the cenote and felt weirdly comfortable in this massive and spiritual underwater world.
-Our guide made sure we didn’t spend too much time at that depth as we headed back to the entrance.
+Our guide made sure we didn’t spend too much time at that depth for safety, and we began to make our way back to the entrance.
+That’s when I took one of my best photos and cover feature of the 2024 calendars…

-That’s when I took one of my best photos and cover feature of the 2024 calendars.
-Most cenote photos are difficult to take since it is mostly dark underwater, however here, the light coming from the entrance illuminated the surroundings perfectly.
 You can appreciate the diver bubbles on the rock ceiling, and the rock debris that collapsed on the bottom from when the cenote first formed.

 After these two dives, we headed to the nearby Restaurante Búútuncitoto to refuel with traditional delicious food from Yucatán, a Poc Chuc dish – it tasted like heaven.